Today’s Post by Joe Farace

 Many of this blog’s readers live outside the USA and may not be familiar with the Independence Day holiday in the United States.

-In the USA, the Fourth of July, is a federal holiday that commemorates the adoption of the Declaration of Independence on July 4, 1776, that declared the country’s independence from Great Britain.
+In the USA, the Fourth of July, is a federal holiday that commemorates the adoption of the Declaration of Independence on July 4, 1776, that declared this country’s independence from Great Britain.
 The written Declaration of Independence may have been dated July 4 but it wasn’t actually signed until August 2, 1776.

 Out here in the world, however, Independence Day is typically associated with fireworks, parades, barbecues, carnivals, fairs, picnics, concerts, baseball games and family reunions.
 In addition there are also other public and private events that celebrate the United States’ history and traditions.